Site: Camp Latgawa

 What’s Cooking at Camp Latgawa?

-At Camp Latgawa, we nurture campers with healthy, home-cooked, family-style meals.
+At Camp Latgawa, we nurture campers with healthy, home-cooked, kid-friendly meals.
 Campers learn about responsibility, stewardship, and the Christian tradition of helping others when they set tables or clean up after meals.

 We are experienced in accommodating diabetic, vegetarian, gluten-free, lactose intolerant, nut-free, and vegan needs.
-With your help in letting us know your child’s needs prior to camp on their health form, we are able to accommodate nearly all dietary needs.
+With your help in letting us know your child’s needs prior to camp on their health form, we will do our best to accommodate nearly all dietary needs.

 Comfortable Accommodations and Baths